cjdbarlow/bedside-notebook/anaesthesia/general/low-flow.md

 * Cyanide toxicity
 * Malignant hyperthermia
 As volatile agents will be ceased, there is no benefit to low-flow techniques.
 Additionally, high FGF is required to ensure adequate washout of CO<sub>2</sub>.
 * Alcohol intoxication
+Prevents pulmonary clearance of gaseous alcohol.
 * Acetone poisoning
+	* Prolongs anaesthesia
+	* Increases PONV
 * Ketoacidosis
+In severe cases, may lead to accumulation of gaseous acetone in the circuit.

 ##Performing Low-Flow Anaesthesia
 * Technical requirements